shizukushq/numeric-text/README.md

   - **RTL Support**: Built-in support for Right-to-Left languages like Arabic or Hebrew.
   - **Respects Preferences**: Automatically disables animations for users with `prefers-reduced-motion`.

+## Limitations

+- No multiline support: This is a very specific use case.
+Adding multiline support would greatly complicate the code and increase the bundle size.
+- No support for ligatures and kerning: Because every character is rendered in its own `<span>`, typographic features such as ligatures and kerning are not supported.

 ## Installation

 ```bash